spurs7216/Quant_Research/README.md

-# Quantitative Portfolio optimization using Crypto data
+# Quantitative Portfolio Optimization using Crypto Data

 by Joseph Shih, May 26 2025